MasterKale/django-cra-helper/README.md

 ### 2. urls.py

-Hot-reloading support can be enabled by adding the following to your project or app's **urls.py** file:
+Hot-reloading support can be enabled by first adding the following to your project or app's **urls.py** file:

 ```python
 # import Django settings